AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Additional-Axis.md

 to top
 <a name="sample-different-data"/>
-## Multi axes sample for showing different data on the same plot
+## Multi Axes Sample for Showing Different Data on the Same Plot

 Lets see how additional axes can be used to show different data on the same plot: we will plot a US Debt amount in dollars and in percents of GDP.
 We need to create one additional Axis adjust both basic and additional Axes:
 ```